kathy999555/blockchain-developer-bootcamp-final-project/README.md

 Chain ID: 8001

-clone project onto local machine like before and add .secret and private key Under pages, in index.js add "https://polygon-mumbai.infura.io/v3/2eaabcdf283441e6a7de5afb872cf1af" into the JsonRpcProvider function on line 25
+clone project onto local machine like before and add .secret and private key Under pages, in index.tsx add "https://polygon-mumbai.infura.io/v3/2eaabcdf283441e6a7de5afb872cf1af" into the JsonRpcProvider function on line 25
 After run nxp hardhat run scripts/deploy.js --network mumbai Then change the ticketaddress and ticketmarketaddress in the config.js file.
 Then run: npm run dev